NAAC for Dental Colleges: SSR Strategy in the NDC Era

 • Hospital and OPD permissions for clinical training

-The 5-stage NAAC A&A process for dental colleges (Binary era)
+The five-stage NAAC A&A process for dental colleges

 StageWhat it isWhat you submit / receive

-Dental discipline overlay: what the 15-metric / 100-score layer covers
+Dental Part B: what the 100-point discipline-specific layer covers

-The dental discipline overlay is where dental-specific evidence lives under the Binary framework.
-The generic 10 Binary attributes cannot capture phantom lab adequacy, dental chair ratios, or clinical material flow — so the dental overlay exists to address these dental-specific dimensions.
+Part B is where dental-specific evidence lives.
+NAAC’s generic Part A cannot capture phantom lab adequacy, dental chair ratios, or clinical material flow — so Part B exists to address these dental-specific dimensions.
 The categories covered, based on real dental college SSR documentation:

 CategoryEvidence requiredNDC framework alignment